 In particular, first-year Ph.D. students are required to attend the compulsory classes specifically designed for the programme.
 They are also encouraged to attend lectures, especially at graduate level, within the general field of their research.
 Note that – given the interdisciplinary nature of the programme – each student will be required to follow an issue-related course within the four areas involved in the Ph.D (Agricultural Law; Public International Law; Political Economy; Political Philosophy).
 These courses will revolve around the topics of Human Rights and Global Politics in order to give an understanding of their interdisciplinary components.

-Moreover, research methodology courses are offered which will provide students with the opportunity to acquire methodological expertise and to apply it to substantive research
+Moreover, research methodology courses are offered which will provide students with the opportunity to acquire methodological expertise and to apply it to substantive research in their chosen topic.
+To get an idea of the classes delivered see the current year courses (which can be subject to changes for the next academic year).

 Throughout their studies, participants will work under the supervision of a faculty member who will meet with them regularly to discuss their work and provide feedback and advice.